rahul130500/HAB2.0_21/Documentation.md

 ![Login](/docs/login.png)

-Once logged in you will be brought to a front page (admin panel) where you can get started on creating notices, announcements, hostels and hostel members.
-On the hand side of the page you will see the respective tabs for doing so.
+Once logged in you will be brought to the front page (admin panel) where you can get started on creating notices, announcements, hostels and hostel members.
+On the left hand side of the page you will see the respective tabs for doing so.

 ![Admin dashboard](/docs/admin.png)

 Viewing, creating, editing and deleting notices
 -----------------------------------------------

 To view notices, click on the notices tabs.
 You will see a list of all the current notices.
 You can view the notice using the view button which will open the pdf or link for the notice.
-You can also search for a particular notice usuing keywords, or filter from the given categories.
+You can also search for a particular notice using keywords, or filter from the given categories.
 You can also delete the existing notices by clicking on delete button next to the corresponding notice.

 ![Notices](/docs/notices.png)

 You can also create new notices by clicking on the 'Add Notice' button on the top left, where you will be redirected to a form where you can enter the information as required.
+Please note that while creating notices, you are allowed to upload either a pdf, or a link, not both.

 ![Add](/docs/add.png)